SamLimpic/student-workbook/src/reflections/wk7/quiz7.md

 <!-- enter you answer in the space below -->

 ```
-To 'watch' an element for changes
+To 'watch' an element for changes and trigger a function on an event
 ```

 **7.** Which Vue attributes(directives) could you use to conditionally render elements on a page?